Gynecologic Cancer Survivorship Resources

 - National Ovarian Cancer Coalition (1-888-OVARIAN) "Ovarian Cancer: Sexuality and Intimacy"

-Nutrition - healthy eating and physical activity after treatment are important as you recover from treatment and begin your life beyond breast cancer.
+Nutrition - healthy eating and physical activity after treatment are important as you recover from treatment and begin your life beyond your gynecologic cancer.

 Fertility issues - for both women and men can occur due to surgical effects especially for those undergoing Rectal cancer.